5 Simple Ways to Get More Nutrients In Your Diet Right Now

 Vegetables like carrots, sweet potatoes, cabbage, beets and bell peppers will last longer than many other veggies.
 Broccoli and cauliflower are pretty hearty too.
 And while these may not feel as light and fresh, you can use them in creative ways.
 Try creating salads with carrots, chopped broccoli or beets.

 Fresh berries need to get eaten quickly, but apples and clementines last a long time in your fridge.
-Bananas ripen fast, but—can be frozen (here's the best way to freeze your bananas) or turned into banana bread or muffins for an extra yummy way to eat some fruit.
+Bananas ripen fast, but—can be frozen or turned into banana bread or muffins for an extra yummy way to eat some fruit.

 3. Eat frozen and canned produce